 I use this same technique on our own cast iron sink every few weeks when the scuffs and scratches get noticeable.
 And if we get any scratches in our bathtub I clean it the exact same way.

 Let’s get started and turn back time on your dirty, dingy, scratched cast iron sink or tub.
-It will look almost new when we are done.
+It will look new when we are done.
 Promise!